-Today we are talking about the Wine Museum or Musée du Vin in Paris.
-The guest of today’s show, Brenda visited the wine museum in July 2016.
-Annie hadn’t visited it at the time of this recording.
 This museum is 1km away from the Eiffel Tower; the closest metro stop is Passy on line 6 of the Paris Métro.
 It’s open Tue-Sat 10am until 6pm and is wheelchair accessible.
 There are audio guides in English.
 Entry is 10€ and it is not on the Museum Pass.
-Possibly as a result of it not being on the Museum Pass, the Wine Museum is not crowded.
+It is not typically crowded.

 The Wine Museum is tucked away and not so easy to find in you are not coming from the Passy Metro stop.
-The Museum is on Square Charles Dickens and to get to it from where they arrived they had to go through an alley and around the back.
+The Museum is on Square Charles Dickens and to get to you may have to go through an alley and around the back.
 Follow the sign if you see it!

 This is the sort of place that organizes wine tastings and can provide cheese and cold-cuts plates for an extra fee, and they have a restaurant open for lunch.
 The Wine Museum is owned by a wine promoter corporation called “le conseil des échansons de France” a group that seeks to promote French wine and gastronomy.
-We have many such organizations in France, as if wine needed defending–says Annie who is always a little bit snarky!
 The “échanson” was the sommelier of yesteryear who served wine to the king or to the prince.

 The Wine Museum is housed in a cave setting that used to belong to Monks of the Minim religious order (Ordre des Minimes).
 Most items in the cabinets are labeled in French only, but the bigger items have English translation also.
 The audio guide in English was good and easy to understand.
 There are a lot of things to look at but it is not a very large museum.
 It took Brenda and her husband 45 minutes to visit it.

-There used to be vineyards along the Seine river and the Wine Museum shows old instruments that were used for wine-making from Roman times to the Middle Ages until today, and explains what they were used for.
-It also talks about authors and other artists that have something to do with the area.
-One famous one is Honoré de Balzac whose house is pretty close to the Wine Museum (Maison de Balzac is on 47 Rue Raynouard, 75016 Paris).
+The Wine Museum displays old instruments that were used for wine-making from Roman times to the Middle Ages until today, and explains what they were used for.
 They have displays with old wine glasses and “taste-vin” which are the little cups the sommelier used to taste the wine and are mostly honorific today.

 Other Things to Visit Nearby

 What else can you do in the area?
 The area is upscale residential, You could hang out at the trocadero where you’ll find the Musée de la Marine and the Palais de Chaillot, you could go to the Balzac Museum 500 meters away, if you haven’t been to the Bir-Hakeim bridge, definitely go, you will get great views onto the Eiffel Tower from the bridge.
-There are a lot of Asian couples who come to Paris just to take wedding photos.
+There are a lot of Asian couples who come to Paris just to take wedding photos in that spot!

 Brenda and her husband were going for an “unknown Paris” theme on this trip.
 They were hoping to find hidden gems, and this was definitely one of them.
 Wine culture is huge in France and it is good to get to know it a little bit.
 The majority of French people are not snobbish at all about wine, contrary to the perception Americans may have.
 Drink what you like!

 Some of the reviews of the Wine Museum on Yelp are negative which Brenda thinks is unfair.
 It is a small museum that will only take 45 minutes to visit; but it’s a good place for a short visit and a meal.
 Also consider that the audio guide is well done.
-We think it’s a good place to visit if you’re a return visitor to Paris and you have some time.
+We think it's a good place to visit if you’re a return visitor to Paris and you have some time.